 Service learning reflections and research papers have also been offered as alternatives among which students can choose.
 Other co-curricular options you might provide alongside Voices are the English Language Center's Conversation Partners (contact Kanoe Wentworth), or ISSS' Pioneer to Pioneer (P2P) program.

-You can restrict your students to certain identity/issue sections (if offered) for class credit.
-However, due to varying student and group schedules and group headcount limits, we cannot guarantee in advance that any particular time/topic will "make" or that all applicants students can be matched into groups that fit their availability due to other classes, work, etc. For these reasons, we strongly suggest offering Voices among other options.
+You can restrict your students to certain identity/issue sections (as offered) for class credit.
+However, due to varying student and group schedules and group headcount limits, we cannot guarantee in advance that any particular time/topic will "make" or that all applicants can be matched into groups that fit their availability due to other classes, work, etc. For these reasons, we strongly suggest offering Voices among other options.

 Campus organizations and programs (e.g., scholarships) are also invited to encourage their members to participate as part of their involvement.